Fatimahnoman/Birthday/README.md

-# 💕 Happy Birthday Hanzala - A Special Birthday Wish
+# 💕 A Special Birthday Wish

-A beautiful, romantic birthday website dedicated to my love **Hanzala** (Hanzo, Sweetheart, Janoo, Miyan jee) 💕
+A beautiful, romantic birthday website dedicated to Someone Special💕

 ## 🎂 What's Inside